How Mike broke free from food addiction with a keto diet

 In 2017, Mike’s parents became the legal guardians of two infant twin girls.
 Mike had given up on losing weight by then and had accepted that he would probably die soon.
 But his father reached out to him and said “I need you to live.”
 That became his wake-up call.

 Keto was the big diet trend around that time.
 “When you’ve done all of the diets out there, you keep track of the hot words,” Mike said.
 Mike bought two books about keto, Keto Clarity and Fitness Confidential, and started reading.

 He also found Diet Doctor and the keto for beginner’s guide.
 “The graphical elements make it very easy to understand what you eat on a keto diet,” Mike said.While reading Keto Clarity, he read that keto can give you freedom from cravings and severe hunger.
 “I realized that that was the missing piece.
 Losing weight had always been a fight up until that point,” Mike said.

 This was the turning point for Mike — and this was when he decided to throw out the carbs and dive into keto.

 What happened when Mike went ketoAlmost immediately some fantastic changes occurred.
 Mike started losing weight rapidly and his symptoms of uncontrolled blood sugar disappeared.
 His energy levels soared and, for the first time, he felt fully satisfied.

 “It was like a light switch.
 I realized that the way I ate before was driving my uncontrollable hunger,” Mike said.

-The doctor said that if Mike hadn’t been working on his health, the pneumonia would have killed him.
-“Keep doing what you’re doing because it’s saving your life” the doctor said to Mike.
+The doctor said that if Mike hadn’t been working on his health, pneumonia would have killed him.
+“Keep doing what you’re doing because it’s saving your life,” the doctor said to Mike.